 After going through 178 submissions, we are pleased to announce two winners and two honorable mentions for the 2018 Public Philosophy Award.
 One winner is for a previously unpublished piece, the other is for a previously published piece.

-Abstract: Medical science may be racing toward the elimination of routine human death, perhaps within the next century.
+Medical science may be racing toward the elimination of routine human death, perhaps within the next century.
 But those of us living now probably won’t make it across the finish line.
 Could it be worse to die knowing you are just short of immortality, rather than never having considered it at all?
+Regina Rini is Canada Research Chair in Philosophy of Moral and Social Cognition at York University.

 Abstract: Can we have a political critique of desire: one that avoids authoritarian moralism and the logic of entitlement, but that nonetheless takes seriously that who and what we sexually desire is shaped by oppression?